One of the most common questions we’re asked is: 'How much does professional indemnity insurance cost?'.

 It's a tricky one to answer quickly because there are no hard and fast rules.
 How much you pay depends on a lot of things.

-But, professional indemnity insurance is just like any other insurance.
+But, professional indemnity (PI) insurance is just like any other insurance.
 The price reflects the risk.

 So what’s ‘high risk’?
 Or ‘low risk’?
 How do you know if that’s you?
 Why does it make a difference to what you pay?
 And what can you do about it?

-Insurers use your answers to get the facts about your business and work out how much to charge.
+Insurers use your answers to get the facts about what you do and work out how much to charge.

 To do that they consider:

-- The level of cover.
 The easiest one to fathom.
-Fairly obviously, £5m cover costs more than £50,000 cover.
-If there’s a claim, the insurer could face a bill for millions rather than thousands.
-They’ll charge you more to make sure they can cover it, and to reflect the extra exposure.
+Fairly obviously, £5m worth of cover costs more than £50,000 cover.
+That's because in the first instance, a claim could leave the insurer facing a bill for £millions rather than £thousands.
+They’ll charge you more to make sure they can cover the amount, and to reflect the extra exposure.

-These things individually and collectively make a difference, and have a bearing on an insurer’s view of what they’re insuring and how much to charge.
+These things, individually and collectively, make a difference.
+They have a bearing on an insurer’s view of what and who they’re insuring, and how much to charge.